alimaisam/parking-lot-problem/README.md

 ## Instructions to run:

-- run `bin/setup.sh` to install all dependencies and run test cases
+- run `sh bin/setup.sh` to install all dependencies and run test cases
-- run `bin/parking_lot.sh` to start parking lot app in cosole with a prompt
+- run `sh bin/parking_lot.sh` to start parking lot app in cosole with a prompt
 - run `sh bin/parkiing_lot.sh <FILE_PATH>` to get input data from file

 <br/>